CSIRO-enviro-informatics/addrcatch-linkset/README.md

 * **[commands.sh](commands.sh)** - some simple shell scripts to convert the data CSV file into RDF (turtle) and to do a few other small admin tasks

-## License
+## Rights & License
+The content of this API is &copy; Commonwealth of Australia (Australian Bureau of Statistics).

-The content of this API is licensed for use under the [Creative Commons 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+The content is licensed for use under the [Creative Commons 4.0 License](https://creativecommons.org/licenses/by/4.0/).
 See the [license deed](LICENSE) all details.

 ## Contacts